MicrosoftDocs/appcenter-docs/docs/gdpr/errors-export.md

 In order to provide a specific user with their data, you must search the exported data and copy the logs with a specific install ID in a different file.
 That file will contain all the data that has been exported corresponding to that specific user.

 > [!NOTE]
-> We are working on code samples that will help you filter the exported data for a specific install ID.
+> We're working on code samples that will help you filter the exported data for a specific install ID.